MarianoMolina/project_alice/README.md

    - Arxiv Search

 2. Agentic Tasks:
-   - BasicAgentTask: General-purpose tasks executed by an AI agent
+   - BasicAgentTask: General-purpose tasks executed by an AI agent.
+Takes a list of messages as input.
+If the task has other tasks available, the agent can use those tasks as tools.
      - CodeExecutionLLMTask: For executing code snippets
-   - PromptAgentTask: Tasks that involve specific prompts or instructions
+   - PromptAgentTask: Tasks that deploy templated prompts, allowing the inputs to be a string ({{ prompt }} is the basic task prompt) instead of a list of messages.
      - CheckTask: For validating or checking specific conditions
      - CodeGenerationLLMTask: For generating code based on prompts

 3. Workflows:
    - Combine multiple tasks into a sequential or conditional flow
-   - Define complex processes involving multiple agents and task types
+   - Define complex processes involving multiple agents and task types, check tasks, api tasks, agents with tools, etc.

 ## Development